-The Company estimates the useful lives of property, plant and equipment, right-of-use assets and intangible assets based on the period over which the assets are expected to be available for use.
+The Company estimates the useful lives of property, plant and equipment, right-ofuse assets and intangible assets based on the period over which the assets are expected to be available for use.
 The estimated useful lives of property, plant and equipment, right-of-use assets and intangible assets are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.

-Based on management's assessment as at September 30, 2024 and December 31, 2023 there is no change in estimated useful lives of property, plant and equipment, right-of-use assets and intangible assets during those years.
+Based on management's assessment as at March 31, 2025 and December 31, 2024 there is no change in estimated useful lives of property, plant and equipment, right-of-use assets and intangible assets during those years.
 Actual results, however, may vary due to changes in estimates brought about by changes in the factors mentioned above.

-(e) Measurement of Fair Value of Land
+(e) Fair Value Measurement of Land and Investment Properties

-The Company's land is carried at revalued amount at the end of the reporting period.
+The Company's land and investment properties are carried at revalued amount and fair value, respectively, at the end of the reporting period.
 In determining its fair value, the Company engages the services of professional and independent appraisers applying the relevant valuation methodology.